alexapostolu/night/README.md

 # Night

-Night is an interpreted dynamically typed language that focuses on simplicity and safety.
-The main goal of Night is to design an intuitive and easy to use language.
+Night is an interpreted dynamically typed language built around safety.
+It being gradually typed, combined with a robust and safe type system, makes Night a simple yet powerful language.

 What makes Night different from other dynamically typed languages is its compile time checks.
 Whereas a language like Python does not provide type checking and many other declaration checks, Night fills this gap, eliminating hidden runtime bugs and providing safer code.